greg-raven/Uncommon-Sense/_drafts/staging.md

 Perhaps Communists had wormed their way so deeply into our government on both the working and planning levels that they were able to exercise an inordinate degree of power in shaping the course of America in the dangerous postwar era.
 I could not help wondering and worrying whether we were faced with open enemies across the conference table and hidden enemies who sat with us in our most secret councils.
 General Mark Clark

 Collectivist ethical principle: man is not an end to himself, but is only a tool to serve the ends of others.
-Whether those 'others' are a dictator's gang, the nation, society, the race, (the) god(s), the majority, the community, the tribe, etc., is irrelevant --- the point is that man in principle must be sacrificed to others.
+Whether those "others" are a dictator's gang, the nation, society, the race, (the) god(s), the majority, the community, the tribe, etc., is irrelevant --- the point is that man in principle must be sacrificed to others.
 Mark Da Cunha

 Here in America, government began as a tool to assure freedom.
 It gradually turned into a hideously expensive political toy designed to redistribute your wealth and control most aspects of your business and private life.
 Mark Skousen